Featured Post: Discover new exposure techniques, which are based on a digital exposure triangle and the image signal flow diagram.

 • Complex electronics causes more heat and losses

-• Pro level are more expensive than standard sensors
+• Pro level costs are higher than standard sensors

 Application examples: